A Fun 7-Day Outer Banks Itinerary

 Bodie Island & Pea Island National Wildlife Refuge

-Day four is all about relaxation and enjoying nature.
+Day four is all about relaxation and immersing yourself in nature.
 You'll spend time relaxing on the beach, driving on thin strips of the barrier island, and exploring the Outer Banks' marshlands.

-There aren't any restaurants between Bodie Island and the Pea Island National Wildlife Refuge, so today would be a perfect day to have picnics!
+There aren't any restaurants really between Bodie Island and the Pea Island National Wildlife Refuge, so today would be the perfect day for a picnic!

 Coquina Beach

 Spend your morning walking along Coquina Beach.
-It's a white sand beach that is expansive, so you shouldn't have any issues finding personal space.
+It's an expansive white sand beach, so you shouldn't have any issues finding personal space.

 If you're lucky, you may even see deer walking around in the dune grass on the beach.
-If you're traveling with young kids, keep in mind that the Outer Banks' beaches can get windy and have strong surf.
+If you're traveling with young kids, remember that the Outer Banks' beaches can get windy and have strong surf.

 Bodie Island Lighthouse

-The Bodie Island Lighthouse has had a turbulent history.
-Initially built in 1847, the Bodie Lighthouse sadly had to be abandoned due to a failing foundation.
-It was built up again in 1859 with better construction.
-The lighthouse once again was destroyed in 1861 by Confederate troops to keep it out of Union hands.
+Bodie Island Lighthouse has had a turbulent history.
+Initially built in 1847, it was abandoned due to a failing foundation.
+It was rebuilt in 1859 with better construction but was once again destroyed in 1861 by Confederate troops to keep it out of Union hands.

-Today, the lighthouse wears the classic black and white stripes that we have grown to expect of a lighthouse.
+Today, the lighthouse sports the classic black-and-white stripes we have grown to expect of a lighthouse.
 You can climb the 214 steps leading up ten stories to the top of the lighthouse to view Pamlico Sound, marshlands, and the Atlantic Ocean.

 Watch out for rattlesnakes around the lighthouse.
 They are native to the area and like to hang out underneath the wooden boardwalks.
-If you were to see a rattlesnake, simply let it be.
-If you leave them alone and give them space, they will move on.
+If you see a rattlesnake, let it be.
+They will move on if you leave them alone and give them space.
 Just stay on the boardwalk, and you'll be just fine.

 Pea Island National Wildlife Refuge

-There are no buildings along the stretch of road through the Pea Island National Wildlife Refuge.
+There are no buildings really along the road through the Pea Island National Wildlife Refuge.
 Driving through the refuge is a beautiful experience.
-It's a thin strip of island with a small area of sand dunes and grass on either side of the road before turning into the sound and ocean.
+It's a thin strip of island with a small area of sand dunes and grass on either side of the road before it turns into the sand and the ocean.

 If you visit in the spring, you'll be able to see colorful wildflowers growing along the sand dunes.
-If you visit in the summer or a month before or after the summer months, you will need to make sure to bring bug spray.
+If you visit in the summer or a month before or after, be sure to bring bug spray.

 Rodanthe, Salvo, & Avon

 Are you ready to spend another day in nature?
-Day five of your Outer Banks vacation itinerary is all about the beach and being adventurous, so pack your sunscreen, and let's get started!
+Day five of your itinerary is all about the beach and adventure, so pack your sunscreen and get ready to head to Rodanthe, Salvo, and Avon!

 Rodanthe

 Start your day in Rodanthe at the Chicamacomico Life Saving Station Historic Site.
-It's a former station that is now a museum showcasing the history of the area and maritime rescue equipment.
+It's a former station that has been converted into a museum, showcasing the area's history and maritime rescue equipment.

 Salvo